masogit/amb-doc/docs/features/graph.md

 # AM Browser Graph

-Graph module provide data query, statistics and visual graph features.
-Admin user input AQL (Asset Manager Query Language) to query data, for those aggregation data, it's easy to configure a kind of Graph to present.
+The Graph module provides data query, statistics and visual graph features.
+Admin users can input AQL (Asset Manager Query Language) to query data, for those aggregation data, it is easy to configure a Graph for presenting.
 There are 3 types of Graph currently (Build with orinial Grommet components):

 - Chart
 - Meter
 - Distribution

-Each Grommet component have several sub types:
+Each Grommet component has several sub types:

 ##### Chart